Stardust457/CDAD/README.md

 ## 🚀 Training & Evaluation

-Each dataset has a dedicated shell script under `runs/` that handles both training and evaluation end-to-end.
+Each dataset has a dedicated shell script under `runs/` that handles both training and evaluation.
+Replace `wandb_entity` and `wandb_api_key` in the shell script with your own W&B entity and API key.
+Update `data_dir` to the path where your datasets are stored.

 ### MPDD